Fiat 500 review - Engines, performance and drive

 Easy to drive and fun in the right conditions, but lacks the refinement or dynamic ability of the best city cars

 The Fiat 500 is very simple to drive, but that doesn't mean it's not enjoyable.
-The engine that brings its fun personality to the fore is the two-cylinder turbo 875cc TwinAir unit, rumbling away under the bonnet with a characterful thrum when you rev it.
+Although no longer available from new, the engine that brings its fun personality to the fore is the two-cylinder turbo 875cc TwinAir unit, rumbling away under the bonnet with a characterful thrum when you rev it.
 It isn’t the most refined unit, vibrating away and sending shivers through the controls, but it is fun and has character.

 The steering is light across the Fiat 500 range, while the handling is nimble and fun around town.
-The 500's ride is softer than the MINI and Vauxhall Adam, which means there is quite a bit of body roll in the corners.
+The 500's ride is softer than the MINI, which means there is quite a bit of body roll in the corners.
 Since the 2015 facelift it’s become a lot less bouncy and rides with a bit more composure, but there’s limited feel from the steering still and it can’t match the ride comfort levels of a VW up!.

 Don't go for the sunroof if you are a taller driver, as it impinges on headroom and the driving position is quite high.
 Combined with a slightly awkward clutch and notchy, imprecise gearbox, this means that the 500 is not as easy to get along with as a MINI.
 You’ll find its charms wear a little thin on fast road driving, but considering its town-dwelling focus, it’s adequate enough.